Chief Architect at BC Hydro, specialized in IT Strategies

 Professor in Economics and Vice President for Research at Universidad del Pacífico

-Professor in Epidemiology at the University of British Columbia
+Professor in the School of Population and Public Health at the University of British Columbia

 Senior lecturer in Biology at the University of East Anglia

 Mr. Shahid is the Chief Architect at BC Hydro and works in IT Project Management and Software Development.
 During our discussion, Mr. Shahid elaborated on the implications of commercial use of softwares, the API approach, Iterative Project Development, and the Scrum-based approach.
 We found the following points particularly helpful for our project:

 Dr. Gady Agam is a Professor of Computer Science at the Illinois Institute of Technology.
 Dr. Agam provided us with valuable insight and guidance towards our project; in particular, he advised us that a bidirectional RNN could help us solve the problem of gaining information from the entire sequence.

 Dr. Michael Burgess is Professor in the research Chair in Biomedical Ethics at the W. Maurice Young Centre for Applied Ethics, within the School of Population and Public Health at the University of British Columbia.
 He is also Associate Provost, Strategy on the Okanagan campus.
 We spoke with Dr. Burgess to gain insight on the feasibility of our project and ethical challenges that we may face.
 He also provided valuable input on long-term implications of the pandemic.
 Some of the topics we discussed with Dr. Burgess that have informed our project vision are: